 Motor vehicle crashes: In its initial release, ICD-10 required that accidents that did not explicitly involve a "motor" vehicle were to be classified as involving "unspecified" vehicles, and coded to code V89.9.
 Consequently, in 1999 only 777 deaths were classified as resulting from motor vehicle crashes (and another 33 deaths were classified as "other land transport accidents" and coded to V89.9).
 Subsequently, the National Center for Health Statistics has changed the rule for U.S. data to include deaths coded to V89.9 as motor vehicle crash deaths if the injury occurred on a highway or street.
-This report incorporates this change in classification.
+Since 2000, this report has incorporated this change in classification.